What is the purpose of a humidifier?

 While using a humidifier to relieve dry sinuses might be beneficial, it can also be harmful.
-Because dust mites and mold thrive in humid settings, those allergic to dust and mold or have asthma may find that using a humidifier aggravates their symptoms.
+Because dust mites and mold thrive in humid settings, those allergic to dust and mold or who have asthma may find that using a humidifier aggravates their symptoms.

 The following are some basic guidelines for utilizing a humidifier:

-- keep an eye on the humidity levels
+- Keep an eye on the humidity levels

 - Replace the humidifier’s water regularly.